knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 ## Install a networking layer

-The tabs below expand to show instructions for installing a networking layer.
+The following tabs expand to show instructions for installing a networking layer.
 Follow the procedure for the networking layer of your choice:

 <!-- TODO: Link to document/diagram describing what is a networking layer.  -->